 Loans and advances to customers are classified as level 3 in the fair value hierarchy.
 These loans have a nonegative equity guarantee ("NNEG") that caps the loan repayment in the event of death, or entry into long-term care, to be no greater than the proceeds from the sale of the property that the loans are secured against.
-An amount of £441k (2022: £41,086k) relating to the no negative equity guarantee (NNEG) is included in determining the overall fair value of the loans.
+An amount of £1,470k (2023: £441k) relating to the no negative equity guarantee (NNEG) is included in determining the overall fair value of the loans.
 These loans are valued internally using discounted cash flow models.
 Future cashflows are estimated based on assumptions, including prepayment, death and entry into long-term care, and discounted using an internally derived discount rate.
-The significant unobservable inputs relate to the discount rate premium over the risk free yields, which is 2.76% (2022: 1.84%), the current property value £2,398k (2022: £220,892k) and the assumed future property growth as per the risk-free curve as at year end 2023 (2022: 2.65%).
-Post YE23 methodology update, the property growth rate is reduced from risk-free rate by 0.7% (2022: 0%) which is the risk premium.
-The assumed future annual property rental yield of 2.25% (2022: 2.00%).
+The significant unobservable inputs relate to the discount rate premium over the risk free yields, which is 2.76% (2023: 2.76%), the current property value £11,980k (2023: £2,398k) and the assumed future property growth as per the risk-free curve and allowing for the assumed risk premium (1.10%) as at year end 2024 (2023: as per the risk-free curve and allowing for the assumed risk premium (0.70%) as at year end 2023).
+The assumed future annual property rental yield of 2.50% (2023: 2.25%).
 The NNEG is based on a Black-Scholes option pricing valuation, using assumptions including the current property value, future property growth and property rental yields, and is recognised as a deduction to the value of the loan.
-Significant assumptions for equity release mortgage assets within the valuation of the NNEG include the expected annual increase in house prices as per the risk-free curve as at year end 2023 (2022: 2.65%) and the implied in house price volatility of 11.00% (2022: 13.00%).
-The property value adjustment factor is increased to 10.76% (2022: 3.00%) to allow for dilapidation.
-The estimated sensitivities for the loan and advances valuation are :
+Significant assumptions for equity release mortgage assets within the valuation of the NNEG include the expected annual increase in house prices as per the risk-free curve and allowing for the assumed risk premium (1.10%) as at year end 2024 (2023: as per the risk-free curve and allowing for the assumed risk premium (0.70%) as at year end 2023) and the implied in house price volatility of 11.00% (2023: 11.00%).
+The property value adjustment factor is unchanged from FY 2023 at 10.76% to allow for dilapidation.
+The estimated sensitivities for the loan and advances valuation are:

-(i) An increase of 50bps in the discount rate would decrease the fair value of the loans by £47k (2022: decrease of £375k) and a decrease of 50bps would increase the fair value by £51k (2022: increase of £408k).

-(ii) An increase of 10% in the current property value would increase the fair value of the loans by £58k (2022: increase of £449k).
-A decrease of 10% in the current property value would decrease the fair value of the loans by £69k (2022: decrease of £527k).

-(iii) An increase of 100bps in the assumed future annual property growth rate would increase the fair value of the loans by £162k (2022: increase of £1,389k).
-A decrease of 100bps in the assumed future annual property growth rate would decrease the fair value of the loans by £214k (2022: decrease of £1,849k).

-(iv) An increase of 100bps in the assumed future annual property rental yield would decrease the fair value of the loans by £97k (2022: decrease of £775k).
-A decrease of 100bps in the assumed future annual property rental yield would increase the fair value of the loans by £100k (2022: increase of £800k).
+- (i) An increase of 50bps in the discount rate would decrease the fair value of the loans by £197k (2023: decrease of £47k) and a decrease of 50bps would increase the fair value by £212k (2023: increase of £51k). - (ii) An increase of 10% in the current property value would increase the fair value of the loans by £257k (2023: increase of £58k).
+A decrease of 10% in the current property value would decrease the fair value of the loans by £324k (2023: decrease of £69k). - (iii) An increase of 100bps in the assumed future annual property growth rate would increase the fair value of the loans by £586k (2023: increase of £162k).
+A decrease of 100bps in the assumed future annual property growth rate would decrease the fair value of the loans by £810k (2023: decrease of £214k). - (iv) An increase of 100bps in the assumed future annual property rental yield would decrease the fair value of the loans by £429k (2023: decrease of £97k).
+A decrease of 100bps in the assumed future annual property rental yield would increase the fair value of the loans by £409k (2023: increase of £100k).